Jack Ma's botched Ant IPO becomes a boost for state banks

 Tell us what you think.
 Email us at btuserfeedback@sph.com.sg

+"The regulations move the dial back in favour of banks," said Sanjay Jain, a Singapore-based head of financials at Aletheia Capital Ltd, Asia's biggest independent investment-research firm.
+"It seems the regulators are putting brakes on the extent of income that can be disintermediated out of the banking system."

-Merchants Bank, based in the southern technology hub of Shenzhen, is one of the largest credit card issuers in China with 155 million consumer banking clients at the end of September.
-The bank derived about 57 per cent of its net operating income from retail finance last year, among the highest in China.
-Along with other state-owned lenders such as Industrial & Commercial Bank of China, it has been battling Ant for customers in everything from payments to lending and wealth management, while leveraging its own digital platforms to acquire new users.
+Merchants Bank is one of the largest credit card issuers in China with 155 million consumer banking clients at the end of September.
+It derived about 57 per cent of its net operating income from retail finance last year, among the highest in China.
+Along with other state-owned lenders such as Industrial & Commercial Bank of China Ltd, it has been battling Ant for customers in everything from payments to lending and wealth management, while leveraging its own digital platforms to acquire new users.

 Ant has been winning a lot of the battles.
-Based in the eastern province of Zhejiang, Jack Ma's fintech juggernaut helped provide small unsecured loans to about 500 million people over the past year through two micro-lending platforms: Huabei (Just Spend) and Jiebei (Just Lend).
+Jack Ma's fintech juggernaut has provided small unsecured loans to about 500 million people over the past year through two micro-lending platforms, Huabei and Jiebei.
 After getting its start in online payments with Alipay, lending is now the firm's biggest business.

-Ant has underwritten about 1.7 trillion yuan (S$346.7 billion) in consumer loans and 422 billion yuan in small business loans for about 100 banks and other financial institutions, most of which have limited distribution networks.
-Ant doesn't work with larger consumer lenders like China Merchants.
+Ant has underwritten about 1.7 trillion yuan (S$348.6 billion) in consumer loans and 422 billion yuan in small-business loans for about 100 banks and other financial institutions, most of which have limited distribution networks.
+Ant does not work with larger consumer lenders like China Merchants.

-Chinese state banks have been pushing for Beijing to curb fintech giants for years with limited success.
-At one point state media called Ant's money-market funds "blood-sucking vampires" for siphoning off banks' deposits.
-The move last week was a "watershed moment" for the financial regulatory framework, according to Daiwa Securities Group.
+Chinese state banks have been pushing for Beijing to curb fintech giants for years, with limited success, so the move last week was a "watershed moment" for the financial regulatory framework, said Daiwa Securities Group Inc.

-The China Securities Regulatory Commission said a shift in the regulatory environment for the fintech industry will have a "huge impact" on Ant's operational structure and profit model.
-The regulator said preventing its "hasty" listing, two days before the scheduled debut in Shanghai and Hong Kong, is a responsible measure for the market and investors.

-"The entry barriers to the online micro-lending business have increased," said Tang Shengbo, an analyst at Nomura Securities.
-He expects the industry's growth in loan balances to slow to 17 per cent annually between 2019 and 2023, from a previous estimate of 28 per cent.

-That muted growth should give a boost to Merchants Bank, which currently trades at 10 times earnings, more than twice as high as its Hong Kong-listed peers.
-That's a fraction of the 48 times 2021 price to earnings ratio that investors assigned to Ant ahead of its planned listing.

-When the Ant IPO comes back to market, likely next year, investors will give it a much smaller valuation, according to some analyst estimates.
+When the Ant IPO comes back to market - likely next year - investors will give it a much smaller valuation, said some analysts.
 Multiples will be closer to traditional banks, reflecting the new regime that makes Ant more "fin" than "tech."
-"At the very least, the fizz and the froth around the IPO and the post-listing price should be gone," said Mr Jain.
-"Authorities would have achieved their objective."
+"At the very least, the fizz and the froth around the IPO and the post-listing price should be gone," said Jain.
+BLOOMBERG

 BT is now on Telegram!